ozgurumyilmazim/BitcoinExchanger/README.md

 e.
 XRP
 15. The software will have REST API set.
 16. The trading can be done with API .
+17. Users can fund account with Bank transfer, Cash deposit, debit/credit card.
+18. A matching engine that looks at the current buy and sell orders and matches orders together and executes the trades.
+19. Fully zoomable charts that cover complete market history

 Scenarios:
 1. Registration